List of NFL players born outside the United States: Australia

 Recent seasons have seen a surge of Australians in the NFL primarily at the punter position.
 As punting is a vital aspect of Australian rules football, many players develop a skill set suited for American football.
 The first Australian in the NFL was Melbourne native Colin Ridgeway, a punter who played a single season with the Dallas Cowboys in 1965.
 The first punter to spend significant time in the league was Darren Bennett, who was a punter for the San Diego Chargers and Minnesota Vikings from 1995 to 2005.
 He is credited with having paved the way for the upsurge of recent Australian punters in the NFL, which includes Ben Graham, Matt McBriar, Brad Wing, Saverio Rocca, Jordan Berry, and Lac Edwards.

 Defensive tackle Colin Scotts was the first Australian to be drafted into the NFL, selected by the Cardinals in the third round of the 1987 draft.
 In 2015, rugby league footballer Jarryd Hayne of Sydney signed with the San Francisco 49ers as an undrafted free agent.
 He played a limited role in eight games for the 49ers as a running back and punt returner before returning to Australia to resume his rugby league career.
 Despite Hayne's brief NFL career, Scotts credited him with spurring the popularity of American football in Australia.

 Canada

 Canadians make the most significant single source of foreign-born NFL players, due to the close geographical, linguistic, economic, and cultural ties between Canada and the United States.
 Most importantly, Canadians play their own domestic gridiron football code known as Canadian football and have their own professional equivalent to the NFL, the Canadian Football League (CFL).
 Because the two sports are very similar, American and Canadian players regularly transition between the two leagues.
 Canadians have played in the NFL since its inaugural season in 1920 with players such as Perce Wilson and Tommy Hughitt.

-Active players

-This list includes players active as of the 2022 NFL season who were: